-- (a) complete the application form enclosed with this Explanatory Memorandum and return it to the Manager (details of which as set out in the application form); or - (b) fax an order to the Manager (details of which as set out in the application form).
+- (a) complete the application form enclosed with this Explanatory Memorandum and return it to the Manager or the Service Provider (details of which as set out in the application form); or - (b) fax an order to the Service Provider (details of which as set out in the application form).

-Facsimile orders must always be followed by an original completed application form unless the investor already holds Units in the Sub-Fund or units/shares in other funds managed or distributed by the Manager and has already made arrangements with the Manager to allow orders to be made via facsimile instructions and without the same being followed by original orders.
-Investors should be reminded that if they choose to send application forms by facsimile, they bear their own risk of the forms not being received by the Manager.
-Investors should therefore for their own benefit confirm with the Manager the receipt of the forms.
-Neither the Manager nor the Trustee shall be responsible to a unitholder or an investor for any loss resulting from non-receipt or illegibility of any orders sent by facsimile or form properly authorised persons.
+Facsimile orders must always be followed by an original completed application form unless the investor already holds Units in the Sub-Fund or units/shares in other funds managed or distributed by the Manager and has already made arrangements with the Manager or the Service Provider to allow orders to be made via facsimile instructions and without the same being followed by original orders.
+Investors should be reminded that if they choose to send application forms by facsimile, they bear their own risk of the forms not being received by the Service Provider.
+Investors should therefore for their own benefit confirm with the Service Provider the receipt of the forms.
+Neither the Manager nor the Service Provider nor the Trustee shall be responsible to a unitholder or an investor for any loss resulting from non-receipt or illegibility of any orders sent by facsimile or for any loss caused in respect of any action taken as a consequence of such facsimile believed in good faith to have originated from properly authorised persons.